zhaotingchen/meer21cm/DEVELOPING.md

 ## Installtion
-In order to run the tests, you need to clone the repo and install the optional dependencies
+In order to run the tests, you need to create your own fork, clone the repo and install the optional dependencies
 ```
 pip install -e ".[full]"
 ```